Iran Travel Tips 04 Sep 2019 BY The Authors Group

 Here is all you need to know about Muharram, Ashura, the ritual, and the best places for Muharram observances.

-Why is Muharram celebrated?
+Why is Muharram Celebrated?

 Why is muharram celebrated?